mjdarby/Hermes/README.md

 If the number of threads surpasses this value, the oldest thread will be pruned from the database.
 Disabled if set to a False-evaluating value.

+    recaptcha_key

+Your secret reCAPTCHA key if you intend to use Google's reCAPTCHA.

+    recaptcha_sitekey

+Your public sitekey reCAPTCHA key if you intend to use Google's reCAPTCHA.

 Configuration is heavily 'inspired' by django-bootstrap3 and can be set in your project's settings.py like this:

     HERMES = {}